Life After the Army: 7 Things You Learn as a Veteran

 Today, whenever people ask me if they should join the Army I say, “Why bother?”
 There's no reason to.
 Life is just as fulfilling without the Army and the Army will drive on without them.
 That said, neither of us regret our own time in service; not for a second.

 This contradiction only makes sense to a veteran.
-Veterans see the lessons they've learned alongside any opportunity that they could have taken if they had stayed a civilian.
-The military is an adventure that gives a person a life-changing experience in a short amount of time.
-However, all this happens during the best years of a person’s life.
+Veterans see the experience they lived through alongside anything else that might have happened if they had stayed a civilian.
+The military is an amazing adventure that gives a person a life-changing experience in a short amount of time.
+However, this happens during the best years of his life.

 Are you a veteran?